 Can I wear colors?

 If you’re in formal situations, you don’t want to wear colorful undershirts.
-Wear one that is the closest match to your natural skin tone that you can find.
-Any shirt that contrasts with your skin tone will be very visible underneath your shirt.
+Wear one that is the closest match to your natural skin tone or dress shirt color that you can find.
+Otherwise, any shirt that contrasts with your skin tone will be very visible underneath your shirt.
 If you are wearing a white dress shirt then you can wear a white undershirt.

 Dark grey, and shades of brown undershirts blend well with darker skin tones.
 For lighter tones, you should stick to light grey, beige, white dress shirts, or other light colored dress shirts.

 Despite this rule of thumb, wearing a white undershirt under a white shirt is pretty obvious and not at all subtle, so you may look better without one.
 The same can be said for wearing a grey undershirt with a thin shirt.
 This combination makes your shirt look dingy and washed out.